3-5 Workdays Article No. 1595

 Barbera Caffè

-BarberaIn 1870, Domenico Barbera, originally from Piedmont, began roasting coffee with a small machine in the alleys of Messina in Sicily.
+In 1870, Domenico Barbera, originally from Piedmont, began roasting coffee with a small machine in the alleys of Messina, Sicily.

-His efforts were crowned with success: between the two world wars, the coffee of the "Magician" was the most drunk coffee in southern Italy.
-Then, in 1947, Antonio's son Letterio opened a new coffee roasting plant in Naples.
-This was not without risk, as Naples already had an excellent coffee culture and a number of very good and established roasters.
-But the willingness to take a risk paid off, because in the end the company built there was a complete success.In 1951 Letterio was able to open its first branch in Milan.
-With the help of a network of many vendors, the magic coffee was soon enjoyed throughout Italy.
+These efforts were crowned with success: between the two world wars, the "magician's" coffee became the most consumed in southern Italy.
+In 1947, Antonio's son, Letterio, opened a new roasting workshop in Naples.
+It was a risky move, as the city already had a strong coffee culture and many well-established, experienced roasters.
+However, the decision to take this risk paid off, as the business built locally was a complete success.
+In 1951, Letterio opened his first branch in Milan.
+Thanks to a dense network of salespeople, the magical coffee would soon be consumed throughout the country.

-Renewable Energy for the Barbera Coffee Company
+Renewable Energy for the Caffè Barbera

-The photovoltaic system chosen by Caffè Barbera consists of 180 panels (450W) from the LONGI brand, 107 optimizers, 2 hybrid inverters (7 + 7 kWh) and a SolarEdge inverter (66.6 kWh).
-This renewable energy plant provides a production of 125,200 kWh (125.2 MWh) of renewable energy per year, the equivalent of 32.05 t.
-C02 - or 1,472 trees planted.
-In addition, the self-consumption of 49% (61.5 MWh) is needed for the Barbera’s roasting site, which will allow to export over 63.71 MWh of renewable energy to the grid.
+The photovoltaic system chosen by Caffè Barbera consists of 180 panels (450W) from the LONGI brand, 107 optimizers, 2 hybrid inverters (7 + 7 kWh), and a SolarEdge inverter (66.6 kWh).
+This system ensures the production of 125,200 kWh (125.2 MWh) of renewable energy per year, which is equivalent to 32.05 tons of CO2— or 1,472 trees planted.
+Additionally, it has a 49% self-consumption rate (61.5 MWh), allowing more than 63.71 MWh of renewable energy to be exported to the grid.